-- Water Mains: There are water mains lining the entire Proposed CBC; - Sewers: The Proposed CBC will interact with sewer lines at points along its entire proposed route; - Gas Infrastructure: There are gas mains running along the entire Proposed CBC; and - Electricity Lines: There are a number of underground electricity cables lining the majority of the Proposed CBC, ranging from low to high voltage.
-Overhead lines will interact with the Proposed CBC less frequently.
+Water Mains: There are water mains lining the entire Proposed CBC;

+- Sewers: The Proposed CBC will interact with sewer lines at points along the majority of the proposed routes; - Gas Infrastructure: There are gas mains running along the majority of the Proposed CBC; and - Electricity Lines: There are a number of underground electricity cables lining the majority of the Proposed CBC, ranging from low to high voltage.
+Overhead line will interact with the Proposed CBC less frequently.